re-course/metro-bundler/README.md

 This repository contains code for the Youtube video about Metro Bundler.

-I consists of two parts:
+It consists of two parts:
 1. `build.js` script builds your application into one file.
 2. `server.js` runs a dev server for your application.